jomaro/jomaro.github.io/content/_index.md

 +++

-I'm a brazilian scomputer scientist working for 4 years in the payments industry.
+I'm a brazilian computer scientist working for 4 years in the payments industry.

 Main technologies: